muppala43/fifa20-player-analysis/README.md

 ## 📌 Notes

 This project is for educational purposes and uses data provided in the public domain for FIFA 20.

----

-⭐ If you like this project, feel free to star it and share your feedback!